 To the benefit of the sports world and beyond, recent times have seen a huge upsurge in awareness of issues around athlete mental health.
-Simone Biles, Naomi Osaka, and Michael Phelps are among the most familiar names on a growing list of elite athletes who have admirably opened up about their challenges.
-In doing so, these individuals have highlighted the importance of respecting their own need for support, and expecting that same respect from others.
+Simone Biles, Naomi Osaka, and Michael Phelps are among the growing list of elite athletes who have admirably opened up about their challenges.
+In doing so, these individuals have highlighted the importance of respecting their own need for support, and commanding that same respect from others.
 They've helped all of us to recognize that reaching out for help is not a sign of weakness, but rather another tool for becoming the healthiest, strongest versions of ourselves.

 Who Does Sport Psychology, and What is a Sport Psychologist?

-To become a Certified Mental Performance Consultant (CMPC; a credential granted by the Association for Applied Sport Psychology), an individual obtains graduate training in sport science and some aspects of counseling, as well as supervised hours working in exercise and sports contexts.
-In doing so, these individuals develop a degree of competency in applied work with athletes and performers.
-The CMPC credential is an important component of their training, particularly if their graduate degree is in an academic/research field such as kinesiology or sport and exercise science.
-Typically such a degree does not in itself include training in personal consulting.
+To become a Certified Mental Performance Consultant (CMPC; a credential granted by the Association for Applied Sport Psychology), a person obtains graduate training in sport science and some aspects of counseling, as well as supervised hours working in exercise and sports contexts.
+In doing so, these individuals develop competency in applied work with athletes and performers.
+The CMPC credential is an important component of their training, particularly if their graduate degree is in a non-clinical, academic/research field such as kinesiology or sport and exercise science.
 A search page for CMPC professionals can be found here.

 Licensed mental health professionals, including licensed clinical and counseling psychologists, follow a different but sometimes overlapping path.
 Their graduate curriculum includes academic and clinical aspects of general mental health services.
-For psychologists, this includes extensive training in assessment and diagnosis of mental disorders.
-Their training culminates in licensure by a state board regulating mental health professionals (psychology, social work, etc.).
-Most state associations for mental health providers (for example, this page for Oregon Psychological Association) provide search resources on their websites to find licensed clinicians in their state jurisdiction.
+For psychologists, this usually includes extensive education in assessment and diagnosis of mental disorders.
+Mental health clinician training culminates in licensure by a state board regulating mental health professionals (psychology, social work, etc.).
+Most state associations for mental health providers provide search resources on their websites to find licensed clinicians.
 Additionally, the U.S. Olympic and Paralympic Committee publishes a registry of mental health clinicians, searchable by state and other criteria.

 One way that licensed mental health professionals can demonstrate competence within sport and performance is by obtaining the CMPC designation.
-However, there are many qualified mental health clinicians, including psychologists, who have developed competency in sport and exercise through other routes.
-For instance, prior to my doctoral degree in counseling psychology, I obtained a master’s degree in kinesiology with an emphasis in sport and exercise psychology.
+However, there are many qualified mental health clinicians who have taken other routes to competency in working with athletes.
+Prior to my doctoral degree in counseling psychology, I obtained a master’s degree in kinesiology with an emphasis in sport and exercise psychology.
 My early practical experience came through a variety of opportunities to provide services within collegiate athletic departments.
-Additionally, my own history as an NCAA Division I college athlete provided a great source of connection and understanding with clientele from various sports backgrounds.
+Additionally, my own history as an NCAA Division I college athlete provides source of connection and shared understanding with clientele from various sports backgrounds.

 So How Do I Know What Type of Professional is Right for Me?

 Of course, many times the person seeking help may be uncertain as to what they need.
 In that case, I recommend going with the professional who has the broadest and deepest training and experience possible.
-In my view, that will be a licensed mental health clinician whose background includes work with athlete and performers.
+A licensed mental health clinician, whose background includes work with athlete and performers, is usually well-equipped to cover the full range of issues from addressing mental health challenges to optimizing performance.
 These individuals are trained to recognize the full range of issues–and in some cases, clinical diagnoses–impacting performance and overall mental health.
 Why is that important?
-Because you’re a human being first!
+Because in elite athletes, these issues often go hand-in-hand.
+And, because you’re a human being first!
 Sports and performance are what you do, not who you are.

 Another important consideration is finding a clinician who can appreciate and respond effectively to the impact of cultural factors affecting your lived experience and emotional well-being.
 When possible, it can be helpful to find a clinician who shares some aspect of that lived experience.
-At the very least, it’s wise to seek out a professional who appreciates the role of culture in healing and well-being, and is open to growing in their understanding of your identity in areas such as race, ethnicity, ideology, world view, spirituality, and gender.
+Regardless of that degree of overlap, it’s wise to seek out a professional who appreciates the role of culture in healing and well-being, and is open to growing in their understanding of your identity in areas such as race, ethnicity, ideology, world view, spirituality, and gender.

 One final word about fit, and that is around the “likability” factor.
 It’s well established that people benefit most from therapy when there is a strong rapport established between client and clinician.
-Thus, it’s reasonable to insist on a sport psychology professional to whom you feel a good degree of warmth and trust.
+It’s reasonable to insist on a sport psychology professional to whom you feel a good degree of warmth and trust.
 However, it’s also worth remembering that effective counseling and psychological therapy sometimes involves feeling challenged.
-I think athletes can relate well to this adage about the process, as there is some parallel with finding a good coach: You might like the sport psychology clinician, but that doesn’t mean you’ll always like the work!
+As can be the case with a good coach, you might like the sport psychology clinician, but that doesn’t mean you’ll always like the work!
 Positive change often comes with some degree of discomfort.
 You will know you have a good sport psychology clinician when you feel supported in facing that discomfort.

-I hope this information is helpful in demystifying the process of connecting with a sport psychology professional.
+Hopefully you find this information helpful in demystifying the process of connecting with a sport psychology professional.
 As with many aspects of sport and performance, the process can take some time and effort.
-But the results can be incredibly rewarding, and in fact, nothing short of transformative!
+But the results can be incredibly rewarding and, sometimes, nothing short of transformative!